jabadiagm/MSXgoauldSD_tn20k/README.md

 * Enable Mapper: On by default.
 Disable when having compatibility issues or to use a different mapper
 * Enable Megaram: On by default.
 Disable when having compatibility issues or to use a different megaram
 * Enable SD: On by default.
 Disable when using an external SD mapper
-* Mapper Slot: 0 by default.
-Change to 1-3 to get mapper in a not expanded slot (best compatibility).
+* Mapper Slot: 3 by default.
+Change to 1 or 2 to get mapper in a not expanded slot.
 Physical slot will be disabled
-* Megaram Slot: 0 by default.
-Change to 1-3 to get megaram in a not expanded slot (best compatibility).
+* Megaram Slot: 3 by default.
+Change to 1 or 2 to get megaram in a not expanded slot.
 Physical slot will be disabled
-* SD Bios Slot: 3 by default.
-Change to 1-2 to free slot 3.
-Physical slot will be disabled
 * Ghost SCC: Off by default.
-Enable to get sound from an SCC cartridge located in slot 1-3
+Enable to get sound from an SCC cartridge located in physical slot 1 or 2
 * Enable Scanlines: On by default.
 Disable to get a clean hdmi picture
 * Slow Device: Off by default.
 Enable if you experience crashes / unstabilities
 * Save & Exit: store new config and continue, changes in mapper settings will be effective after pressing reset